pantheon-systems/documentation/source/docs/articles/drupal/solr.md

 If you rely on highly customized data structures and the apachesolr module is not enough for your needs, search\_api\_solr provides an alternative with a more powerful interface, but is much more complex.

-Choose one or the the other and add it to your code base.
+Choose one or the the other and add it to your codebase.
 Do not enable or configure it yet.

 ### 3. Enable the Pantheon Apache Solr Module

 <div class="alert alert-info" role="alert">
 <h4>Note</h4> If you previously installed the Acquia Solr module and you still have the files present in your codebase, you will need to delete them from your repo before enabling the Pantheon Apache Solr module.
-If you do not, you may receive an error when attempting to connect to the Solr server.</div>
+If you don't, you may receive an error when attempting to connect to the Solr server.</div>

 One of the modules already included in every Pantheon Drupal 7 site is [pantheon\_apachesolr](https://github.com/pantheon-systems/drops-7/tree/master/modules/pantheon/pantheon_apachesolr).
 This module **must** be enabled and configured in each environment (Dev, Test, Live, and each Multidev) in order to use Pantheon's Apache Solr service. pantheon\_apachesolr is not required if you are using a third-party Solr service.